remoteicu/DuckDuino/README.md

 ## Prerequisites

-- An Arduino device compatible with Ducky Script (e.g., Rubber Ducky).
+- An Arduino device with an ATMEGA32U4 Microcontroller.
 - An internet-connected computer running Windows with PowerShell.
 - Access to a Microsoft Teams channel with a configured incoming webhook.
 - A web server where you can host the PowerShell script.